Chrisfaherty/CI_HACK_T16_MQ/README.md

 ### User Stories

 #### First-time  User

-1. I want:
+1. As a user, I want to be:
-    - To be able to find relevent content
+    - Able to find interesting and meaningful quiz.
-    - Easy to understand the quiz rules and apply them sucessfully
+    - Able to understand the quiz rules.
-    - Enable to see their score
+    - Able to view my score and the result.
-    - All buttons and links works perfectly
+    - Able to use all buttons and links perfectly.
-    - Able to easily understand text
+    - Able to easily understand the context.
-    - Easily navigate to all pages
+    - Able to easily navigate to all pages.

 #### Site Owner
-8. I want:
+2. As the site owner, I would want:
+    - user to be greeted with a welcome message to give a friendly feel to the app.
-    - to provide a simple, fair and well instructed quiz
+    - to provide a music relevent and well instructed quiz.
-    - can enable to see his score after each step
+    - The user to be able to see his score after each step.
-    - should be easily navigate to all pages
+    - The user should be able to navigate through all the pages easily.
-    - Learn something in regards to music
+    - The user learn something in regards to music.
+    - The user to get feedback based on their input.
-    - to provide a clear text of question and options
+    - To provide a clear text of question and options.

 ## Technical Design